 What is Carcassonne?

 Here’s a link to Carcassonne’s page on BoardGameGeek, the largest board game database on the world.
+It’s a great place for exploring the world of board games and learning more about them.

 There aren’t really that many different playing pieces in the box: beside instructions you have the tiles, you have your figures (Meeples as they are called) and a scoring board.
 A lot of quantity though: over 80 tiles and over 40 meeples, so there is plenty of building material available.